 Additional safeguards are required to protect the well-being and safety of vulnerable participants or subjects.
-Such as minors, pregnant women, people with mental illnesses, or low socioeconomic individuals.
-A participant’s name, residential address, email address, mobile number, medical history, and other identifiers may be removed.
+People with mental illnesses, pregnant women, minors, and low socioeconomic groups.
+A participant’s name, residential address, email address, mobile number, medical history and other identifiers may be removed.
 So, the additional safeguards that may be included in a social and behavioral study may include what?
 The removal of all direct identifiers from data.
-It is critical protection in social and behavioral research because any security compromise poses harm to vulnerable persons.
+It is critical for security in social and behavioral research because any security compromise poses harm to vulnerable persons.

 Additional Safeguards that May be Included in a Social and Behavioral Study may Include what?